Davie Allan: Musical legacy

-Allan's most notable contribution is from popularizing the fuzz guitar sound using the then recently invented fuzzbox which made its popular debut on "(I Can't Get No) Satisfaction".
-While Link Wray was the pioneer of guitar distortion, Allan pushed it to a new level, distorting his signal so much as to give his guitar tone a buzzing, grinding quality: "fuzzy".
-Guitar sounds along similar lines would become a staple of 1970s rock and Allan's penchant for extreme, heavy, noisy guitar work displayed on tracks like "Devil's Rumble", "Cycle-Delic" and "King Fuzz" presaged 1980s acts like Sonic Youth.
+Allan's most notable contribution is popularizing the fuzz-guitar sound using the then recently invented fuzzbox, which made its popular debut on "(I Can't Get No) Satisfaction".
+While Link Wray was the pioneer of guitar distortion, Allan pushed it to a new level, distorting his signal enough to give his guitar tone a buzzing, grinding quality: "fuzzy".
+Guitar sounds along similar lines would become a staple of 1970s rock, and Allan's penchant for extreme, heavy, noisy guitar work displayed on tracks like "Devil's Rumble", "Cycle-Delic" and "King Fuzz" presaged 1980s acts like Sonic Youth.

 FUZ

 Davie Allan & the Arrows were covered by FUZ issue #1, a zine by Seth Wimpfheimer.
 It contains a history of Allan's career, as well as a discography..